Raipur Municipal Corporation: Electoral history

 The initial decades of RMC elections saw national parties like the Indian National Congress (INC) and the Bharatiya Janata Party (BJP) competing for control.
 The Congress, with its historical influence in central India, often dominated local elections during this period.
 Initially, citizens directly elected the mayor.
 This allowed the electorate to choose a leader they felt would best represent Raipur's interests till 1973 to 2015.
-After 2015, the system changed, and councilors elect the mayor.
+Between 2015 and 2025, the system changed, and councilors elect the mayor.
 This aligns with the practice in many other municipal corporations across India but the direct election of mayor re-continued in 2025 elections.

-The first elections for the 40 wards of the Raipur Municipal Corporation (RMC) were held in 1973, with Swaroop Chand Jain of the Indian National Congress (INC) becoming the city's mayor.
+The first elections for the 40 wards of the Raipur Municipal Corporation (RMC) were held in 1973, with Swaroop Chand Jain of the INC becoming the city's mayor.
 Between 1985 and 1995, the municipal corporation was administered by a district magistrate or administrator appointed by the Chief Minister of Madhya Pradesh, following a delimitation process.
 In 1995, the number of wards was increased to 60 by Digvijay Singh ministry, and elections were held, with Balbeer S. Juneja elected as the mayor.

 Following the passing of the Madhya Pradesh Reorganisation Act, 2000, Raipur became part of the newly formed state of Chhattisgarh and was designated the largest municipal corporation in the state.
 Tarun Prasad Chatterjee was the first mayor of Raipur after Chhattisgarh's formation.
 In 2004, ahead of the local elections, the Raman Singh ministry approved the creation of seven additional wards, raising the total from 63 to 70.
-The first local body elections in the new state were held in 2004, where Sunil Kumar Soni of the Bharatiya Janata Party (BJP), who is currently the Member of Legislative Assembly for Raipur South, became the first non-Congress mayor of the city.
+The first local body elections in the new state were held in 2004, where Sunil Kumar Soni of the BJP, who is currently the Member of Legislative Assembly for Raipur South, became the first non-Congress mayor of the city.
 By 2014, the RMC had created four more wards, leading to the current structure of 70 wards.

-Elections for the Raipur Municipal Corporation were held in 2019–20, in which the Indian National Congress (INC) emerged victorious, and Aijaz Dhebar became the mayor.
+Elections for the Raipur Municipal Corporation were held in 2019–20, in which the INC emerged victorious, and Aijaz Dhebar became the mayor.
 However, due to the reservation and prolonged delimitation processes, local body elections were not conducted after the completion of the previous tenure, leading to the dissolution of the RMC.
 For the first time in 30 years, the collector was re-assigned as the administrator of RMC.

+Elections for the Raipur Municipal Corporation were held in 2025, in which the BJP emerged victorious, and Meenal Choubey became the mayor.